TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 ### CFG Scale

 **Classifier Free Guidance** is a type of [guidance](https://arxiv.org/abs/2306.17806) which relies on a "negative prompt".
 You may have noticed something similar in the image generation part of NovelAI with "Unwanted Content".
 The implementation is comparable but not identical, for text.
 Using CFG at all will double generation time.
 You do not need to provide a negative prompt, but if you do, write something that is completely in the wrong style and uses words you don't want to see.
 Effectively, your negative prompt should be the antithesis of your actual writing.
 The stronger the **Scale** parameter, the stronger the guidance.

+### Mirostat

+Mirostat is an advanced sampler which has a very strong effect on its own.
+It is strongly recommended you keep other samplers to a minimum to make its effect more appreciable.

+Rather than simply limit the pool of tokens, Mirostat attempts to direct that pool to be representative of the text's expected complexity.

+**Tau** represents that level.
+High Tau will aim for higher complexity, while low Tau will aim for simpler output.

+**Learning Rate** is the influence of your context.
+The higher it is set, the more gradual the changes will be.
+1 is instantaneous.

 ### Change Settings Order